-In AV Tests most recent research, only four our of the twelve antivirus packages tested managed to detect 100% of the malware thrown at it.
-AVG is one of those, as are numbers two and one in this chart.
+In AV Test's most recent research, only four of the antivirus packages tested managed to detect 100 percent of the malware thrown at it.
+AVG is one of those (as are Bitdefender and ESET, numbers one and two in this chart).
 AVG has a bigger impact on performance than our two front-runners, though, which is why it's down in third place.

-There's a free version available with limited capabilities, and the Pro version which includes full protection costs £49.99.
-There is a free trial of Pro available, though, which is well worth trying.
+There's a free version available with limited capabilities; the Pro version, which includes full protection, costs £49.99.
+Confusingly, there is also a free trial of Pro, which is well worth trying.

 To find out more about AVG for Mac, click here.

 4. Norton Security for Mac